Chat with us, powered by LiveChat

 Takeaway

-Ultimately, ADA-compliant signs are required for permanent rooms and any areas related to the safety of those in a building open to the public.
+Knowing where to put ADA signage is crucial for making buildings inclusive and following the rules.
+The guidelines can be difficult to understand, but you should have a better grasp of ADA sign placement now.
+The key takeaway is that ADA-compliant signs are required for permanent rooms and any areas related to the safety of those in a building open to the public.

+It’s simply the right thing to do.
 Plus, it doesn’t cost a significant amount of money to add extra signs for rooms that may or may not be legally required to have them.
-This is a great opportunity for upselling additional signs to public buildings!

 Filed Under: ADA Signage